2021 Stanley Cup playoffs: (E2) Washington Capitals vs. (E3) Boston Bruins

 The Washington Capitals finished second in the East Division with 77 points, losing the tiebreaker against Pittsburgh with 33 ROWs.
 The Boston Bruins earned 73 points to finish third in the East Division.
 This was the fourth playoff series between these two teams, with Washington winning two of the three previous series.
-They last met in the 2012 Eastern Conference Quarterfinals, which Washington won in seven games, the first time in Stanley Cup playoff history where all seven games were decided by one goal.
+They last met in the 2012 Eastern Conference quarterfinals, which Washington won in seven games.
 Washington won their round-robin game in the previous year's Stanley Cup Qualifiers 2–1.
 These teams split their eight-game regular season series.

 The Bruins defeated the Capitals in five games.
-In Game 1, with the teams tied at two a-piece after the third period, Capitals forward Nic Dowd scored at 4:41 of overtime to give Washington their first victory of the series.
-With Game 2 tied 3–3 and heading into overtime again, the Bruins' Brad Marchand scored 39 seconds into the first overtime period to tie the series 1–1.
-In Game 3, the two teams extended into overtime for the third consecutive game where Capitals's goalie Ilya Samsonov misplayed the puck behind the net and Bruins forward Craig Smith scored in double overtime to give Boston a 3–2 victory.
-David Pastrnak scored a goal and provided an assist in Boston's 4–1 victory of Game 4, taking a 3–1 series and a chance to advance in Game 5.
-In Game 5, captain Patrice Bergeron scored twice for the Bruins, ending the series with a 3–1 victory.
+In game one, with the teams tied at two a-piece after the third period, Capitals forward Nic Dowd scored at 4:41 of overtime to give Washington their first victory of the series.
+With game two tied 3–3 and heading into overtime again, the Bruins' Brad Marchand scored 39 seconds into the first overtime period to tie the series 1–1.
+In game three, the two teams extended into overtime for the third consecutive game where Capitals's goalie Ilya Samsonov misplayed the puck behind the net and Bruins forward Craig Smith scored in double overtime to give Boston a 3–2 victory.
+David Pastrnak scored a goal and provided an assist in Boston's 4–1 victory of game four, taking a 3–1 series and a chance to advance in game five.
+In game five, captain Patrice Bergeron scored twice for the Bruins, ending the series with a 3–1 victory.